Aniket-373/stoic-task/README.md

 🧩 Reusable components (Navbar, Footer, etc.)

-🤝 Contributing:
+🤝 Contributing
+Contributions are welcome!

-Fork this repo and submit pull requests.
+Fork this repo 🍴

+Create a new branch 🌿

+Make your changes ✨

+Submit a pull request 🚀